johnchaffee/twilio-widget-websockets/README.md

     https://<unique_id>.ngrok.io/
     ```

-6. Create [Event Streams](https://www.twilio.com/docs/events) webhooks for incoming and outgoing messages.
-You'll need to point it to the ngrok and/or heroku url above.
+7. Create [Event Streams](https://www.twilio.com/docs/events) webhooks for incoming and outgoing messages.
+You'll need to point it to the ngrok url above.

     **Using the Twilio CLI**

-    These are the steps for configuring webhooks using the Twilio CLI.
+    These are the steps for configuring event streams webhooks using the [Twilio CLI](https://www.twilio.com/docs/twilio-cli/quickstart).

     Create a sink endpoint: